Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Introduction

 Cell alignment is typically imperfect in a monolayer; the order can be quantified by the order parameter $S$, which ranges from 0 (random) to 1 (perfect alignment).
-Cell movements naturally engender topological defects, areas within cell assemblies where order is disrupted or frustrated ($S$ = 0).
-In 2D, defects are characterized by a topological ``charge'' measuring the angle by which the director field rotates as one encircles the defect.
-Originally considered an academic novelty, defects were later found to play a key role in tissue maintenance, and their movement can provide insights into the nature of the underlying forces \cite{saw2017topological,kawaguchi2017topological,balasubramaniam2022active}.
-Over time, cells accumulate at $+\frac{1}{2}$ defects and depleted at -$\frac{1}{2}$ defects.
-As a result, cells can eventually form mounds at $+\frac{1}{2}$ defects \cite{kawaguchi2017topological}, and elevated rates of cell apoptosis and extrusion due to compressive stresses concentrating at those sites \cite{saw2017topological}.
-This analogy could even be extended to 3D, paving the way for controlled force generation and shape transformation \cite{huang2024cell,duclos2017topological}.
+Alignment breaks down at topological defects, regions within the cell assembly where order becomes frustrated ($S$ = 0).
+In 2D, defects are characterized by a topological ''charge'' measuring the angle by which the director field rotates as one encircles the defect.
+Originally considered an academic novelty, defects were later thought to contribute to tissue maintenance, and their movement can provide insights into the nature of the underlying forces \cite{saw2017topological,kawaguchi2017topological,balasubramaniam2022active}.
+Over time, cells accumulate at $+\frac{1}{2}$ defects and become depleted at -$\frac{1}{2}$ defects.
+Due to compressive stresses concentrating at the $+\frac{1}{2}$ defects, cells can form mounds \cite{kawaguchi2017topological}, and undergo elevated rates of apoptosis and extrusion \cite{saw2017topological}.
+This analogy could be extended to 3D, paving the way for controlled force generation and shape transformation \cite{huang2024cell,duclos2017topological}.
 Perhaps most strikingly, topology-driven morphogenesis can operate at the scale of entire organisms; a well-known example is the role of topological defects in establishing a robust body plan in Hydra \cite{maroudas2021topological}.